aiops/docs/docs/stage_verification/rest_api.md

 ## Send logs

-After setting up the prerequisites (i.e., creating user, activate user, and login user), you can send logs to an application.
+After setting up the prerequisites (i.e., creating user, activate user, and login), you can send logs of an application.
 We recommend sending logs in larger batches to minimize network calls.
-The user can send as many log batches as he wants.
+You can send as many log batches as you need.
 They will be automatically processed though our analysis pipeline.

 To send logs, execute the following request ([specification](https://logsight.ai/swagger-ui/index.html#/Logs/sendLogListUsingPOST)):